opencv/opencv/modules/core/doc/operations_on_arrays.rst

         * **CV_PCA_DATA_AS_COL** indicates that the input samples are stored as matrix columns.

     :param maxComponents: maximum number of components that PCA should retain; by default, all the components are retained.

+    :param retainedVariance: Percentage of variance that PCA should retain.
+Using this parameter will let the PCA decided how many components to retain but it will always keep at least 2.

 The default constructor initializes an empty PCA structure.
-The second constructor initializes the structure and calls :ocv:funcx:`PCA::operator()` .
+The other constructors initialize the structure and call :ocv:funcx:`PCA::operator()` .